Johnstone railway station

-Johnstone railway station serves the town of Johnstone, Renfrewshire, Scotland.
+Johnstone (Strathclyde) railway station serves the town of Johnstone, Renfrewshire, Scotland.
 The station is managed by ScotRail and is on the Ayrshire Coast Line 10+3/4 mi south west of Glasgow Central.
 Johnstone has no ticket gates but ticket checks take place occasionally.

 History

 The station was opened on 21 July 1840 by the Glasgow, Paisley, Kilmarnock and Ayr Railway.
 The station was renamed Johnstone High on 18 June 1955, however its original name was restored on 10 September 1962.
 Just to the east of the station there was a junction connecting to the Bridge of Weir Railway.

 In the 1960s it was the location of a car loading facility for vehicles manufactured at the Linwood Car Plant.

 Facilities

 The station has one of ten remaining ticket offices on the Ayrshire Coast Line, and a Scheidt & Bachmann Ticket XPress self-service ticket machine was installed on Platform 1 in 2007.
 Both platforms are accessible to wheelchair users, and seven of the 282 spaces in the car park are allocated to disabled drivers.